A Meditative Study of Understanding and Enlightenment

 Purna said, “If a lack of understanding could be called enlightenment, then there would be no understanding at all.”

 The Buddha said, “Indeed, if there were no understanding at all, then there could be no understanding of enlightenment.
-If the understanding is added, then that is not enlightenment.
-If no understanding is added, then there’s no understanding.
+If understanding is added, then that is not enlightenment.
+If no understanding is added, then there is no understanding.
 A lack of understanding, or in another word – ignorance, is not the lucid bright nature of enlightenment.

 “Although the nature of enlightenment includes understanding, it’s redundant to say understanding enlightenment.
 Enlightenment is not understanding, as the latter involves setting up an objective.
 Once an objective is set up, you give rise to false subjective state, and suddenly discrimination appears from where there was originally neither sameness nor difference.
 Out of discrimination now comes difference, and what differs from that difference becomes sameness.
 Once sameness and difference both arise, here also comes something neither quite the same nor quite different.